top of page

 About Kimberly

-She began the 2022-23 season with the dell'Arte Opera Ensemble at their Finding Home Festival in both the earliest and newest of operas, appearing as Ericlea and covering the soprano role of Giunone for rehearsals in Monteverdi's Il ritorno d’Ulisse in patria, covering the dramatic mezzo role of Sor Rafaela for the East Coast premiere of Carla Lucero and Alicia Gaspar de Alba's Juana, and singing Carmen excerpted in concert.
+She began 2022-23 with the dell'Arte Opera Ensemble in both the earliest and newest of operas, appearing as Ericlea and covering the soprano role of Giunone for rehearsals in Monteverdi's Il ritorno d’Ulisse in patria, covering the dramatic mezzo role of Sor Rafaela for the East Coast premiere of Carla Lucero and Alicia Gaspar de Alba's Juana, and singing Carmen excerpts in concert.
 After completing her first fall audition season, she was invited to a fully-funded international intensive and was a soloist in concert at the REACH at Kennedy Center with the Asian American Music Society, where she also played Zita in a scene from Gianni Schicchi.
 In February, she made her Symphony Space debut with the Village Light Opera as Leila in lolanthe.
 In May, she returned to the Bronx Opera's outreach program to portray Mère Marie in Poulenc's 20th century masterpiece, Dialogues of the Carmelites.
-She was scheduled to perform Carmen outdoors with the No Strings Theatre (Toronto) in August but withdrew before the rehearsal period began due to heat-related illness.
 Over the past few seasons, she was also in opera and Broadway concerts in New York and Washington, D.C., singing Dorabella, Nicklausse, Carmen, Lyubasha, Komponist, Augusta Tabor, and Lilli Vanessi.

 Kimberly was born in Busan, Korea and grew up in the American South.
 Her first engagements were on the concert stage as soloist in Vaughan Williams' Serenade to Music, Bach's Easter Cantata "Der Himmel Lacht" (both with the Memphis Symphony Orchestra), and Chailley's Suite du XVe Siècle.
 She made her operatic debut in 2019 as Dritte Dame in Die Zauberflöte at Weill Recital Hall (d.
 Myra Cordell).
 She was then cast as Ludmila in The Bartered Bride (canceled due to the pandemic) with the Bronx Opera’s outreach program.

-In 2021, she began taking acting classes at the Lee Strasberg Theatre & Film Institute.
-That fall she was thrilled to join the international voice studio of Michael Paul.
-And to deepen her artistry, she decided to enroll in a full year of drama school at HB Studio.
-Her educational background also includes piano with teachers including Juilliard pianist David Cooper, and she also was a scholarship student of Steinway artist Victor Asuncion.
+In the fall of 2021, she joined the voice studio of Michael Paul.
+She began taking acting classes at the Lee Strasberg Theatre & Film Institute and subsequently enrolled in a full year of drama school at HB Studio.
+Her educational background also includes piano with teachers including Juilliard pianist David Cooper, and she was a scholarship student of Steinway artist Victor Asuncion.
 She speaks some French and Italian and is learning to speak German at the Goethe Institut.
 Offstage, Kimberly is interested in food and wine, travel, current events, and fitness classes.
-She currently studies, teaches, performs, and makes her home in New York City.
+She currently lives in New York City.

 Contact her here, or find her on ig/yt @kimbermusik